Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/marksman-2024.md

 Whenever you make a Wisdom (Perception) check, you can treat a d20 roll of 9 or lower as a 10.

 # Level 10: Aim Correction
-When you use your Snap Correction feature, you can reroll the d20 once and use the highest roll.
+When you use your Snap Correction feature, you can reroll the d20 once and use the higher roll.

 # Level 15: Muscle Memory
 When you roll for initiative and don't have any remaining uses of Snap Correction, you regain one use.